 Shredded paper.
 Yes, but refrain from shiny stocks.

 Potatoes.
 Absolutely — though whole ones are pretty stubborn and might regrow.
-Free potatoes for everyone.
+Free potatoes for everyone, and that means chopping them up.

 You get the idea.
 It's a one-stop shop for the prospective composter.
-Be good to the Earth and the make the garbage man's job a little easier at Compost This.
+So be good to the Earth and do your part to make the garbage man's job a little easier.